 Does Benadryl Show Up On A Drug Test?

 There is no specific drug testing kit for Benadryl to be detected on a drug test.
 However, this antihistamine can cause false positives during drug screening and may show positive results of opiates, methadone, and phencyclidine or PCP.
 According to a study, Diphenhydramine is the medication that frequently gives false-positive results on drug tests compared to the other antihistamines.
 Below, there is some information about how long does Benadryl last in the urine, blood, and saliva:

 How Long Does Benadryl Stay In The Urine?

-How long Benadryl is detectable in urine depends on its half-life.
-After 1 or 2 days, most of the diphenhydramine will be flushed out of the system.
-However, urine tests would still be able to detect diphenhydramine in the urine for up to 4 days after the last dose of diphenhydramine was taken.
+How long this medicine is detectable in urine depends on its Benadryl half-life.
+After 1 or 2 days, most of this antihistamine medication will be flushed out of the system.
+However, urine tests would still be able to detect Diphenhydramine in the urine for up to 4 days after the last dose of Diphenhydramine was taken.

 How Long Does Diphenhydramine Last In The Blood?

-When a patient takes Benadryl, diphenhydramine reaches its peak level between 2 to 4 hours in the blood.
-After 4 hours, the level of diphenhydramine in the blood starts to decrease.
-After taking the final dose, it will take almost 3-4 days for diphenhydramine to last in the blood.
+When a patient takes this antihistamine, it reaches its peak level between 2 to 4 hours in the blood.
+After 4 hours, the level of this medicine in the blood starts to decrease.
+After taking the final dose, it will take almost 3-4 days for Diphenhydramine to last in the blood.

 How Long Does Diphenhydramine Stay In The Saliva?

-The time for which Benadryl stays in the saliva is the same amount that it stays in the blood or urine.
-This is approximately up to 3 to 4 days after discontinuing the drug as determined by the elimination half-life of diphenhydramine.
+The time for which this anti-allergy medicine stays in the saliva is the same amount that it stays in the blood or urine.
+This is approximately up to 3 to 4 days after discontinuing the drug Diphenhydramine as determined by the elimination half-life of Diphenhydramine.

-How To Flush Benadryl Out Of The System?
+Benadryl Detox and How To Flush Benadryl Out of the System Safely